What exactly is Crowdfunding?

 And then there are few more which are still finding their feet in this market.

-How successful is Crowdfunding in India?
+How successful is Crowdfunding for startups in India?

 “The global crowdfunding industry generated about $34.4 billion in capital last year.
 No reliable numbers are available for India though it is estimated it accounts for a small fraction of this. “